gonzaloivan121/quaternion-math/README.md

 // Rotates a Quaternion towards another with a max degree of maxDegreesDelta.
 Quaternion.RotateTowards(from: Quaternion, to: Quaternion, maxDegreesDelta: number): Quaternion;

 // Spherical Linear Interpolation between two Quaternions.
-If t is lower than 0, return a.
-If t is greater than 1, return b.
+If t is lower than 0, return "from".
+If t is greater than 1, return "to".
-Quaternion.Slerp(a: Quaternion, b: Quaternion, t: number): Quaternion;
+Quaternion.Slerp(from: Quaternion, to: Quaternion, t: number): Quaternion;

 // Spherical Linear Interpolation between two Quaternions.
-Quaternion.SlerpUnclamped(a: Quaternion, b: Quaternion, t: number): Quaternion;
+Quaternion.SlerpUnclamped(from: Quaternion, to: Quaternion, t: number): Quaternion;

 // Rotates a point with a given rotation.
 Quaternion.RotatePoint(rotation: Quaternion, point: Vector3): Vector3;